Adelaide Desalination Plant: Utilisation and controversy

+Performance of the diffuser system

+An independent study revealed that salinity anomalies used to calculate dilution ratios have never been correctly derived.
+The new corrected analysis suggests that low brine discharges of 100 ML/day already create salinity anomalies of ~1 ppt at the edge of the mixing zone.
+The data indicate that maximum discharges >300 ML/day in austral summer 2025 exceeded the regulated salinity threshold of 1.3 ppt.
+According to the study, associated dilution ratios of as low as 10:1 were significantly lower than the required 50:1 ratio that assures 99% species protection.

 November 2019 startup

 In November 2019 an agreement was reached between the Australian Federal Government and the South Australian government to significantly increase production of water to supply the Adelaide metropolitan area.
 The agreement was reached to allow farmers affected by drought to access more water from the Murray River.

 Since much of Adelaide's household water supply is sourced from the River Murray, allowing the desalination plant to produce the city's water frees allocation from the river to be used upstream.
 The river water saved will then be allocated to drought-affected farmers along the river's irrigation area with farmers in this area able to bid for the water at a discounted rate.

 The development of a solar farm on 14 hectares of land adjacent to the desalination plant is expected to significantly reduce the plant's electricity bills.

 2025 increase in production

 Following an exceptionally dry 2024, South Australian reservoirs were at their lowest for twenty years.
 Consequently, in January 2025 the plant increased production to 300 megalitres (ML) of water per day (compared to 17 ML in January 2024).
 This limited the need for the water restrictions that were widespread during dry summers earlier in the century.